-Undergraduate textile design students share dedicated studio space, including state-of-the-art CAD facilities, work spaces, and the specific studios below:
+Undergraduate textile design students have access to dedicated studio space, including state-of-the-art CAD facilities, work spaces, and various textile equipment.

-For students selecting the knit concentration there is a designated knit studio and knitted fabric production laboratory including the latest equipment in knit technology.
+Students selecting the knit concentration have a designated knit studio and knitted fabric production laboratory including the latest equipment in knit technology.

-For students selecting the print concentration there is a designated print laboratory, including the Center for Excellence in Digital Printing, with the latest computer based software, darkroom, and color kitchen for dyeing pigments.
+Students selecting the print concentration have a designated print laboratory, including the Center for Excellence in Digital Printing, with the latest computer based software, darkroom, and color kitchen.